-The debate about PAS highlights how we think about humans and what makes life worth living.
+The debate about VAD highlights how we think about humans and what makes life worth living.
 Our society often assesses human life by how functional or useful it is.
 People whose minds or bodies do not seem to work well might be viewed as having come to the end of their (useful) lives.
 We also often assume that the goal of life is gaining pleasure and avoiding pain.
 So, when someone has enormous pain, then almost anything can be justified if it relieves the pain.
-Further, our society views people as autonomous -we believe that as far as possible we should make our own decision about our own lives and bodies according to our own right.
+Further, our society views people as autonomous-we believe that as far as possible we should make our own decision about our own lives and bodies according to our own right.

-These views combine to give our society a perspective which is inclined to accept PAS.
-A poll taken in May 2015 suggests that 72% of Australians think that PAS should be allowed for people with incurable disease with severe pain.5
+These views combine to give our society a perspective which is inclined to accept VAD.
+A poll taken in May 2015 suggests that 72% of Australians think that VAD should be allowed for people with incurable disease with severe pain.5

 Ironically, medical advances have contributed to the increasing pressure for euthanasia.
 In the last century, our ability to understand and treat medical conditions has improved remarkably.
-Many people survive longer, with conditions which used to lead to death far more quickly, and they face extended pain (though many more people are also cured of very painful conditions or relieved of pain effectively).
+Many people survive longer after being diagnosed with conditions that used to lead to death quickly.
+This means they may face prolonged pain, although in some case, our ability to relieve pain or cure these conditions has also improved.
 Modern medicine is increasingly proficient at diagnosing and predicting the course of illnesses and what effect treatments will have.
-It is often possible to keep a person alive for months or years even when the disease will end their life eventually.
+It is often possible to keep a person alive for months or years even when the disease will end their life eventu-

 One effect of medical improvements is that health care costs have soared.
 In 1960-61 health care cost 3.8% of the Australian GDP; in 2007-08 it cost 9.1% of GDP (figures from The Australian Institute of Health and Welfare).
 It is no surprise that we begin to wonder about the cost of treating people who are dying, and dying painfully.
-Christians should be sensitive to the issue of cost, but we won't be willing to accept that increased medical ability changes the basic ethical stance that the goal of medical care is to preserve life.
-Nor will we measure the value of human lives by the dollar costs of caring for them.
+Christians should be sensitive to the issue of cost, but we shouldn't be willing to accept that these factors change the basic ethical goal of medical care-to preserve life.
+Nor should we measure the value of human lives by the dollar costs of caring for them.

-A group of Australian doctors have argued that PAS and euthanasia are often attractive due to misunderstandings of patients and their families as well as among clinicians.
+A group of Australian doctors have argued that VAD and euthanasia are often attractive due to misunderstandings of patients, families and clinicians.
 Patients and their families often assume that the process of dying at the end of a terminal disease is "inherently painful, undignified, and traumatic for both patient and family".
-They often think that the only choice is between euthanasia and aggressive, intrusive, highly technological treatment, over which they have little control.
+They think that the only choice is between euthanasia and aggressive, intrusive, treatment, over which they have little control.
 They are not aware of the range of options available in palliative care.

-Similarly, physicians, with little experience of high quality palliative care, may not be aware of the options for end of life care.
+Similarly, some physicians may not be aware of palliative care options.
 Studies show that some doctors focus entirely on questions of physical pain "while patients and families want a broader spiritual, psychological, and social focus".
-Both groups can fail to distinguish between active euthanasia and allowing to die.
-This may have the effect of pushing practices to two extremes: either they are loath to use pain relief because they view this as akin to ending life; or they pursue life-ending actions without exploring genuine palliative care.6 the value of a life by how pleasurable it is or by how useful the person is.
-What is more, we have responsibilities to God and each other which should shape our lives.
-We cannot view the great goal of life as avoiding suffering; our goal is to live for God and to care for others.
-God may call us to live with pain and to care for others while we, and they, suffer.
-Our Christian perspective is quite different to the point of view which focuses on utility, pleasure and autonomy.
+Both physicians and patients can fail to distinguish between active euthanasia and allowing to die.
+This may have the effect of pushing people to two extremes: either they are loath to use pain relief because they view this as akin to ending ally.

+life; or they pursue life-ending actions without exploring genuine palliative care.6